bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 1. An relative expression level > 0.5 would be considered a high expression level.
 How many mice do have a high expression level for DYRK1A?
 2. Apply this calculation for all proteins.
 For which protein do you observe a count of 218?
-3. Glutamate receptor subunits NR1 and NR2A are included in the dataset.
-How many mice do have higher expression levels for NR1 compared to NR2A?
+3. The average pELK expression is higher than pERK.
+But how many mice do have higher expression levels for pELK than 0.75 AND higher expression levels for pERK than 0.25?

 ### Exercise 4